Manages the game state of a game of hive and determines valid playable moves.

 Additionally, produces new game states from the application of valid moves.

 This engine optionally supports games with all 3 official Hive expansions: the Mosquito, the Lady Bug, and the Pill Bug.
-See details on the GameState
+See details on the GameState below for options.

 Usage

-You can read about each of the engine’s components below, or dive right in with an instance of GameState
+You can read about each of the engine’s components below, or dive right in with an instance of GameState:

 let state = GameState()